MKLab-ITI/JGNN/tutorials/Models.md

 If the number of inputs is dynamically created, an overloaded version of the same method supports an array list of input tensors
 `Tensor Model.predict(ArrayList<Tensor>)`.

-:warn: Input tensor order should be the same to the order variables were added to the model.
+:warning: Input tensor order should be the same as the order in which variables were added to the model.

 Obtaining the last value of intermediate (i.e. non-ouput) operations *after* the run can achieved with the `Tensor NNOperation.getPrediction()` method.
 To sum up with an example, running a model of the previously defined *y=log(2x+1)* for *x=2* and printing both the value of *y* (approx. 1.61) and the value inside the logarithm (5) can be achieved with with the following code: